Reviewed by: Brandon Brown

 To sell a home, there are laws that have to be followed on the state and federal levels.
 When it comes to dealing with matters of the law, it’s often best to have a lawyer.
 Here’s a quick rundown of what a real estate attorney does, and why having one warrants a fee:

 - Records agreements – Along with serving as your go-to encyclopedia for dos and don’ts, the real estate attorney also monitors negotiations and keeps track of what both parties are legally committed to at the time of closing.
 You said you’d fix the squeaky board in the porch step?
 The attorney has a record of it.
-They said they were willing to pay for their real estate agent commission?
+They said they were willing to pay for their real estate agent fees?
 The attorney, though greatly surprised, has a record of that, too.

 Save on Closing Costs with FlipSplit